 - Churn rate: Percentage of customers lost over a given period

-For a deeper dive into B to B sales metrics, check out our article on essential KPIs for B2B prospecting.
+For a longer look at B to B sales metrics, check out our article on essential KPIs for B2B prospecting.

 The Role of Technology in Modern B To B

-The modern B to B stack has become increasingly sophisticated.
-Beyond a CRM and an email tool, high-performing B to B teams typically leverage:
+The modern B to B stack has grown considerably.
+Beyond a CRM and an email tool, high-performing B to B teams typically use:

 - Intent signal platforms (like Rodz.io) to identify companies in active buying mode